LukeEmmet/GeminiLUACH/README.md

 * "[Responds to] this discussion by another writer"
 * "[Home]"

-This form is Anglo-centric and thus limited to the community of readers and writers.
+This form is Anglo-centric and thus limited to the community of readers and writers that will be able to naturally understand it.

 *Do we want to support this form?*